caituo27/caituo27.github.io/_posts/2023/11/2023-11-10-html-that-resizes-like-an-image-with-css-container-queries.md

 }
 ```

 Next, let’s set the thickness of the borders here.
 In this case, I’m going to use the `max` function to prevent the borders from ever shrinking under one pixel, but I want them to be dynamic as long as they are larger than that one pixel value.
 So, the first value is one pixel, then the second is the dynamic value.
-Let’s make it one cqi.
+Let’s make it one `cqi`.

 ```css
 figure {